scrabbletank/farhome-rules/rulesdoc.md

 You magically levitate an object or creature weighing less than 40 lbs.
 If the creature is unwilling you make a spellcasting roll against their Strength save.
 On success you levitate the creature.
 Each turn you may move the creature 3 tiles up or down as a free action.
 This movement does not provoke opportunity attacks, and does not move them with enough force to damage them, but can force them prone (against the ceiling or floor).

-The creature can attempt to move while levitated, moving a single tile horizontally when taking the move or sprint actions.
-On their turn a creature can attempt to free themselves by spending 5 AP to remake the save.
+Levitated creatures cannot shift, but may move 1 tile horizontally when taking the move or sprint actions.
+On their turn a creature can attempt to free themselves by spending 5 AP attempt the save again.
 If the creature moves more than 10 tiles away from you or their weight exceeds the spells limit the spell ends.

 The maximum weight doubles for every level cast above cantrip.